rongqingpin/Cheatsheets/Unix.md

   * `-v`: lines that do not match
   * `-n`: show line with line number
   * `-c`: count number of matches
+  * `-A N`: showing N lines after the one with matched pattern

 `wc <option> f`: count
   * `-w`: word count